SamChichester/GymLogger/README.md

 ## Description
 I came up with the idea for this project at the gym;
-I wanted a way to log how much weight I was lifting on each exercise, to track my progression over time. \
+I wanted a way to log how much weight I was lifting on each exercise to track my progression over time. \
 \
 I originally created this project as a solution to that problem, and eventually